Trustees

 Dr Imad Karam

 Dr Imad Karam is the Executive Director of Initiatives of Change International, a global network of people of diverse cultures and backgrounds, whose mission is to inspire, equip and accompany change makers in the pursuit of a just and peaceful world.
-Imad is also an award-winning documentary film-maker.
+Imad is also an award-winning documentary filmmaker.

 John McHugo – Secretary